ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool converts a single IPv4 address into one or more IPv6 forms.
-You enter one IPv4 address and pick a mapping mode.
-The tool then shows the IPv6 address in a short form and in full uncompressed form.
+This IPv4 to IPv6 converter is an IPv4 to IPv6 address converter that helps you convert an IPv4 address into an IPv6 address using standard mapping formats.
+You enter one IPv4 address and pick a mapping mode (IPv4-mapped notation, 6to4 notation, NAT64, or link-local embedded).
+The tool then shows the IPv6 address in an IPv6 shortened form (compressed) and in an IPv6 fully expanded form (full uncompressed).
 It also shows which standard the mapping follows and a short note on what that mapping is used for.
 You can copy the IPv6 or IPv4 result.
 An optional step sends the IPv4 address to a remote service and returns a short analysis and recommendation about the address and IPv6 transition.

 IPv4 and IPv6 are different address formats.
 IPv4 uses four numbers separated by dots.
 IPv6 uses eight groups of hex digits separated by colons.
-When you need to represent an IPv4 address inside an IPv6 context, or when you use a transition mechanism, you need a defined way to map the IPv4 address into an IPv6 form.
+When you need to represent an IPv4 address inside an IPv6 context, or when you use a transition mechanism like 6to4 or NAT64, you need a defined way to map the IPv4 address into an IPv6 form (for example, the IPv4-mapped IPv6 address format ::ffff:a.b.c.d).
 Doing that by hand is easy to get wrong.
-This tool applies the mapping rules for you and shows the result in both compressed and full form.
+This tool applies the mapping rules for you and shows the result in both compressed and expanded IPv6 forms.

 The tool is for developers, network engineers, and anyone who configures or debugs dual-stack or IPv6 transition setups.
 You need a basic idea of what IPv4 and IPv6 are.
 The tool explains each mapping mode in plain language.